Stocks tumble as Wall Street wonders what will break next

 Besides SVB Financial's struggles, Silvergate Capital also said this week it's voluntarily shutting down its bank.
 It served the crypto industry and had warned it could end up “less than well-capitalized.”

-Losses were more modest at the biggest banks, which have been stress-tested by regulators following the 2008 financial crisis.
+Larger banks, which have been stress-tested by regulators following the 2008 financial crisis, held up better.
+JPMorgan Chase rose 2.5%.

 AP Business Writers Joe McDonald and Matt Ott contributed.